+• The Integrated Risk Management Plan has been updated and agreed, covering the five year period 2017-2022.
-- The introduction of the Annual Service Plan, has provided greater clarity, both internally and externally, on our four priorities set out in the IRMP and describes what our ambitions are for each priority, as well as setting out the projects and actions that will be delivered, developed or reviewed during the coming year against each of our priorities. - The introduction of the Corporate Programme Board arrangements has driven further improvements in terms of delivering our objectives and managing projects and reviews - Revised Risk Management arrangements have bene implemented, focusing more on key risks and the link to Corporate Programme Boards and major projects. - Business Continuity arrangements have been tested throughout the year, due to the major flooding that occurred in December, and area currently being updated to provide a more flexible response - An updated Workforce Development Strategy has bene agreed - The Audit Committee has undertaken a self-assessment exercise to ensure it discharges its requirements in an effective manner.
-This did not identify any significant weaknesses. - Internal Audit services were provided by Lancashire County Council, who comply with CIPFA's Code of Internal Audit Practice.
-The service is designed to give assurance that the Authority maintains adequate systems of internal control and to make recommendations on ways to enhance these where felt necessary.

-As part of the 2015/16 audit plan the auditors undertook various reviews and gave the overall opinion that they can provide substantial assurance over the internal control environment, governance and risk management arrangements for 2015/16, and that there is a generally sound system of internal control, adequately designed to meet the objectives of Lancashire Combined Fire Authority and Lancashire Fire and Rescue Service and controls were generally applied consistently;

-- Grant Thornton UK LLP provide an external audit service to the Authority, and as such the effectiveness of the system of internal controls is also informed by their work.
-The latest Annual Audit letter did not identify any significant weaknesses in internal control arrangement and provided the following audit conclusions in relation to 2014/15: - o an unqualified opinion on the accounts which give a true and fair view of the Authority's financial position as at 31 March 2015 and its income and expenditure for the year
+- A revised Annual Service Plan has been agreed for 2017/18, providing clarity, both internally and externally, on our priorities set out in the IRMP and describes what our ambitions are for each priority, as well as setting out the projects and actions that will be delivered, developed or reviewed during the coming year against each of our priorities. - Business Continuity arrangements have been updated and tested. - A new Code of Corporate Governance has been agreed, based CIPFA/SOLACE Framework Delivering Good Governance in Local Government. - A revised code of conduct has been implemented. - A framework has been developed to review potential partnership arrangements utilising the following criteria: Will it make Lancashire Safer? - Will undertaking the activity potentially damage our brand? - Does it fit with the public image of the FRS? - Will it detract from our ability to undertake other operational or preventative functions, if so to what extent? - o Is there a significant negative financial impact? - Is the activity likely to fit comfortably with our stakeholders (Trade Unions, Firefighters, CFS staff, Partners, Home Office, etc.)? - An Operational Assurance Team has been implemented, providing a programme of service wide station assurance visits to identify areas for improvement and track these through to completion, thus enhancing operational preparedness, operational response and operational learning. - A revised performance appraisal system, incorporating values, has been implemented for all staff - Internal Audit services were provided by Lancashire County Council, who comply with CIPFA's Code of Internal Audit Practice.
+The service is designed to give assurance that the Authority maintains adequate systems of internal control and to make recommendations on ways to enhance these where felt necessary. - As part of the 2016/17 audit plan the auditors undertook various reviews and gave the overall opinion that they can "provide substantial assurance over the framework of governance, risk management and control for 2016/17" and "that there is a generally sound system of internal control, adequately designed to meet the objectives of Lancashire Combined Fire Authority and controls were generally applied consistently." - Grant Thornton provide an external audit service to the Authority, and as such the effectiveness of the system of internal controls is also informed by their work.
+The latest Annual Audit letter did not identify any significant weaknesses in internal control arrangement and provided the following audit conclusions in relation to 2015/16: - o Financial statements "We gave an unqualified opinion on the Authority's financial statements" - Value for money conclusion "We were satisfied that the Authority put in place proper arrangements to ensure economy, efficiency and effectiveness in its use of resources during the year"

-- o an unqualified conclusion in respect of the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources - o an unqualified short form assurance statement on the Authority's Whole of Government Accounts submission

-Last year's Annual Governance Statement identified the following areas for improvement:-
+Last year's Annual Governance Statement identified a number of areas for improvement, and progress against these are set out below:-